-Question B: How does the particle size distribution at one location in the oligotrophic Eastern Tropical North Pacific vary with respect to depth and time?

-Question C: Do our data suggest that regions of the oxygen deficient zone harbor disaggregation like processes, and if so, do these co-occur with migratory zooplankton?Methods
+Question C: Do our data suggest that regions of the oxygen deficient zone harbor disaggregation like processes, and if so, do these co-occur with migratory zooplankton?

+Question D: How do particle size distribution spectra in the ODZ compare to those seen in the oxic ocean?

+In this manuscript, we report a steepening of the particle size distribution in the upper ODZ, which supports Weber and Bianchi’s first model that microbial remineralization of all particles slows, while disaggregation continues in the ODZ.
+These disaggregation-like processes did indeed appear to co-occur with acoustic measurements of migratory zooplankton.

+MethodsMethods

 Unless specified otherwise, measurements were taken on board the R/V Sikuliaq, cruise number SKQ201617S, from 07 January 2017 through 13 January 2017 at a single station 16.5°N 106.9°W, which was located in an oligotrophic region of the Eastern Tropical North Pacific Oxygen Deficient Zone (ETNP Station P2; Figure 1A).
 Data are compared against measurements taken at 16.5°N 152.0°W on 08 May 2015, collected on the GO-SHIP CLIVAR/CARBON P16N Leg 1 Cruise (CCHDO Hydrographic Cruise 33RO20150410).
 This station was at the same latitude as ETNP Station P2, west of the ODZ, but was not anoxic (P16 Transect Station 100; Figure S1).